ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/function-multiversioning/implementation-details.md

 #### Resolver emission with LLVM

-When using the LLVM compiler the resolver is emitted in the translation unit which contains the definition of the default version.
+When using the LLVM compiler, the resolver is emitted in the translation unit which contains the definition of the default version.
 To correctly generate a resolver the compiler must be aware of all the versions of a function.
 Therefore, the user must declare every function version in the TU where the default version resides.
 For example:

 file1.c
 ```c